Book of the Stranger: In Vaes Dothrak

-Jorah and Daario arrive at Vaes Dothrak and hide their weapons, as they are forbidden in the city.
+Jorah and Daario reach Vaes Dothrak and hide their weapons, as they are forbidden in the city.
 In the process, Jorah accidentally reveals his greyscale infection to Daario.
-They encounter Daenerys outside the Temple of the Dosh Khaleen and try to convince her to sneak out of the city, but Daenerys knows that is impossible due to the 100,000 Dothraki present in the city.
-Instead, she tells them she has a different plan and that they are going to help her.
+They encounter Daenerys outside the Temple of the Dosh Khaleen and try to convince her to sneak out of the city.
+She tells them they will assist her with a different plan.

 Later that night, Daenerys stands before the gathered khals in the temple to hear her fate.
-There, she recalls her pregnancy ritual in this temple and Khal Drogo's vow to conquer Westeros.
-She accuses the khals of being unsuited to leading the Dothraki due to their lack of ambition, and says she will lead them.
-When Khal Moro and the other khals threaten to gang-rape her, she tips two braziers onto the straw floor, quickly setting the entire temple on fire and killing the khals, who have been barred inside by Jorah and Daario.
-The Dothraki witness Daenerys emerge from the burning temple, naked but unburned; amazed, the Dothraki along with Jorah and Daario bow down to her and worship her.
+She recalls her pregnancy ritual in this temple and Khal Drogo's vow to conquer Westeros.
+She accuses the khals of being unsuited to lead the Dothraki as they lack ambition, and says she will lead them.
+When Khal Moro and the other khals threaten to gang-rape her, she tips three braziers onto the straw floor, setting the temple on fire and killing the khals, who Jorah and Daario have barred inside.
+The Dothraki witness Daenerys emerge from the temple, naked but unburned.
+The Dothraki along with Jorah and Daario bow down and worship her.